 Alexander has successfully litigated complex cases in state and federal court, including appeals before the Eighth, Ninth, Tenth and D.C.
 Circuit courts of appeals.
 His experience includes successfully challenging agency rulemaking and permitting decisions under the federal Administrative Procedure Act and counterpart state laws.
 He also helps clients participate in the administrative rulemaking process and frequently drafts public comments on their behalf in response to proposed regulations and other agency actions.

 Alexander also has significant experience assisting clients to respond to government investigations and enforcement actions, including matters involving investigations by the US Securities and Exchange Commission (SEC), Department of Justice (DOJ) and State Attorneys General.

 Alexander graduated from the University of California Berkeley School of Law, where he was the senior executive editor of the Ecology Law Quarterly and received a Certificate of Specialization in Environmental Law.
-In 2020, Alexander was named a Rising Star by Colorado Super Lawyers.
+In 2020, 2021, 2022 and 2023, Alexander was named a Rising Star by Colorado Super Lawyers.